ErinJordan222/README_Generator/examples/README.md

   npm i

   ## Usage:
-  test
+  Short paragraph on the usage of repo here

   ## Contribution:
-  ttest
+  Denver University Coding Bootcamp

   ## Test:
   npm test

   ## Questions?
-  Any questions feel free to contact me at test or test
+  Any questions feel free to contact me at ErinJordan2790@gmail.com or ErinJordan222